Reviews You Can Rely On

 Our Analysis and Test Results

-We did like the dispenser on the Ultramax, as water keeps flowing once you open it and you don't have to keep holding it open like you do with other models.
-However, we didn't think this even came close to redeeming its otherwise lackluster performance compared to the best water filters.
+We liked the dispenser on the Ultramax, as water keeps flowing once you open it, and you don't have to keep holding it open like you do with other models.
+However, we didn't think this even came close to redeeming its otherwise lackluster performance when compared to the top filters in our tests.

 brita ultramax - the ultramax didn't do the best in our lead removal test.